ThKrypt/QualCoder/12-Imports-and-exports.md

 In here you can link (and unlink) references to files.
 You can manually edit an imported reference.
 You can delete a reference.

+Once this is imported and files are linked to references, go to the Manage Files screen.
+In here there will be four new attribute columns: Ref_Authors, Ref_Title, Ref_Type, Ref_Year

+Files link to references will have details in those columns.

 # Help - Special Functions

 ## Dynamic update text content